d4rxt4r/sdf-raycast-render-p5js/readme.md

 -  add minimap
 -  add side shading to all objects
 -  add texture to all objects
+-  make entities a class to give them modify attrs
+-  add transparent textures
 -  implement distance-based texture shading
 -  add collisions
 -  implement DDA to compare to SDF
 -  add walls, floors and ceilings variable heights
 -  connect nearest boxes to one object
--  make entities a class to give them modify attrs
 -  add more complex shapes
 -  resize window events